Sound-Horizon-Agnostic Inference of the Hubble Constant and Neutrino Mass from BAO, CMB Lensing, and Galaxy Weak Lensing and Clustering: Results

 Assigning uniform probability for $\Sigma m_\nu$ to take any value in the $[0,3]$~eV range, with the parameter being relatively unconstrained positively correlated with $H_0$, tends to bias the $H_0$ and $\Omega_m h^2$ posteriors towards larger values.
 To demonstrate that this is a prior-related effect, in Figure~\ref{fig:log_prior_mnu} we show posteriors for a few data combinations while using a logarithmic prior on $\Sigma m_\nu$ covering the $[0.001,3]$~eV mass range.
 With the logarithmic prior, the combination of Base+DESY3+PP+$A_s$ yields $H_0 = 71.5^{+1.4}_{-2.9}$ and $\Sigma m_\nu = 0.205^{+0.097}_{-0.23}$ eV at 68\% CL ($0.20^{+0.46}_{-0.24}$ eV at 95\% CL).
 These are statistically consistent with the uniform prior results, but now without the apparent bias.

-The $r_d$-agnostic bounds on $\Sigma m_\nu$ presented in this section are substantially weaker than those from the conventional derived-$r_d$ analysis of the DESI DR2+\textit{Planck}+DESY3+PP dataset, $\Sigma m_\nu < 0.052$~eV ($0.112$~eV at 95\% CL), that are getting very close to the limit of $0.06$~eV.
+The $r_d$-agnostic bounds on $\Sigma m_\nu$ presented in this section are substantially weaker than those from the conventional derived-$r_d$ analysis of the DESI DR2+Planck+APS-L+DESY3+PP dataset, $\Sigma m_\nu < 0.022$~eV ($0.050$~eV at 95\% CL), that are getting close to being in tension with the lower limit of $0.06$~eV.

-Notably, the constraints on $S_8$ derived while varying $\Sigma m_\nu$ are effectively the same as those from the fixed $\Sigma m_\nu$ analysis in the previous subsection, and in excellent agreement with $S_8=0.815^{+0.016}_{-0.021}$ obtained by the KiDS-Legacy analysis~\cite{Stolzner:2025htz,Wright:2025xka} with fixed $\Sigma m_\nu=0.06$~eV, and $S_8=0.811^{+0.022}_{-0.020}$ from the DES Year 3 joint analysis of cluster abundances, weak lensing, and galaxy clustering while varying $\Sigma m_\nu$.
+Notably, the constraints on $S_8$ derived while varying $\Sigma m_\nu$ are effectively the same as those from the fixed $\Sigma m_\nu$ analysis in the previous subsection, and in excellent agreement with $S_8=0.815^{+0.016}_{-0.021}$ obtained by the KiDS-Legacy analysis~\citep{Stolzner:2025htz,Wright:2025xka} with fixed $\Sigma m_\nu=0.06$~eV, and $S_8=0.811^{+0.022}_{-0.020}$ from the DES Year 3 joint analysis of cluster abundances, weak lensing, and galaxy clustering while varying $\Sigma m_\nu$.